A simple action results in big benefits to the reader

 You too (not just designers) can meet the needs of your readers

-So, when you set up your next text frame, table or sidebar, experiment with the Mysterious Design Secret No. 1.
-Your readers will thank you and amazingly—read, understand and remember your message more often.
+So, when you set up your next text frame, table or sidebar, experiment with the Mysterious design secret no. 1.
+Your readers will thank you and read, understand and remember your message more often.
 I think that might be your intent.